A benchmark for computational analysis of animal behavior, using animal-borne tags: Background

-A commonly used tool for stimulating the development of ML techniques is the \textit{benchmark}.
+A commonly used tool in ML for improving our understanding of analysis techniques is the \textit{benchmark} (e.g.~\cite{russakovskyImageNetLargeScale2015}).
 A benchmark consists of a publicly available dataset, a problem statement specifying a model's inputs and the desired outputs (a \textit{task}), and a procedure for quantitatively evaluating a model's success on the task (using one or several \textit{evaluation metrics}).
-Researchers report the performance of a proposed technique on the benchmark, helping the field to draw comparisons between different techniques and consolidate knowledge about promising directions.
-For example, a cornerstone benchmark for image recognition is ImageNet~\cite{russakovskyImageNetLargeScale2015}, which contains over 1.2 million annotated images.
-For this benchmark, the task is to classify an image into one of 1000 categories, and the evaluation metric is the error rate as compared to the annotations.
-ImageNet has contributed to the rapid development of deep neural networks for image recognition, and deep networks have subsequently become a standard tool in many computer vision applications, including in ecology (e.g.,~\cite{beery2019efficient, sethiCharacterizingSoundscapesDiverse2020}).
+In a common use-case for a benchmark, researchers report the performance of a proposed technique on the benchmark, helping the field to draw comparisons between different techniques and consolidate knowledge about promising directions.
+Developing benchmarks has been identified as an area of focus for ML applications in wildlife conservation~\cite{tuiaPerspectivesMachineLearning2022} and animal behavior~\cite{ng2022animal, chen2023mammalnet}.

-Given their centrality in ML, benchmarks will likely be important in developing techniques for biology~\cite{tuiaPerspectivesMachineLearning2022}.
-However, for bio-logger data analysis, previous efforts (e.g.,~\cite{bidderLoveThyNeighbour2014, shepardIdentificationAnimalMovement2008, yuEvaluationMachineLearning2021}) have encountered obstacles to providing an adequate touchstone for model performance.
-For example, bio-logger datasets often are not publicly available, focus on a single species, or lack annotations for model training and/or evaluation.
+For behavior classification from bio-loggers, a benchmark could assess model performance across a breadth of study systems in order to identify relevant patterns, such as how modeling decisions can influence classification performance.
+Indeed, researchers have analyzed multi-species datasets to identify best practices for other key challenges in bio-logging, such as sensor calibration~\cite{garde2022ecological} and signal processing~\cite{MartnLpez2020OverallDB, qasem2012tri}.
+Previous studies have applied one or more behavior classification techniques on multiple bio-logger datasets, with varying degrees of variability in the species and individuals included~\cite{otsuka2024exploring,chimientiUseUnsupervisedLearning2016,campbell2013creating,bidderLoveThyNeighbour2014,yuEvaluationMachineLearning2021,shepardIdentificationAnimalMovement2008,wilson2018give,hammond2016using,resheff2024treat}, but none have attempted to compile a managed, publicly available and diverse database that others could compare against as a benchmark.